Books are made out of books.Cormac McCarthy

 The most interesting blog posts are those who connect two seemingly unrelated dots: what can history teach us about blogging?
 What about using philosophy to draw out a step-by-step guide to financial success?

-Take for instance this post of mine about Zen Buddhism and blogging.
+Take for instance this post about sir Isaac Newton and blogging.

 What are some dots that you can connect?

 The way you style your sentences, the length of your paragraphs, the words you use, the narrative, the tone, — these, and a lot more, are all up to you.